Kaiser-Yang/vimwiki/blog/2025/words.md

 If something is definitive, then it is the most official.

 This library has the definitive collection of books on ancient Egypt.

+## deteriorate

+To deteriorate means to become steadily worse.

+The nation's economy continued to deteriorate despite the government's efforts.

 ## donor